 - Comment on each blog and let them know you have nominated them and provide a link to the post you have created.

-I’ve loved reading since a really young age, although I don’t remember reading as much when I was a teenager.
-As my friends are not massive readers, I didn’t have someone I could really talk about books on a regular basis.
-More or less two years ago I discovered people were uploading videos on YouTube talking about books, and sometime after I started following blogs focusing on books too.
+I’ve loved reading from a really young age, although I don’t remember reading as much when I was a teenager.
+As my friends are not massive readers, I didn’t have someone I could really talk to about books on a regular basis.
+More or less two years ago, I discovered that people were uploading videos on YouTube talking about books, and sometime after I started following blogs focusing on books too.
 I was really interested in the idea of sharing my views with other book lovers.
 As I am a bit camera-shy but really like writing and wanted to practise my English (which isn’t my first language), I decided to start this blog in June last year to share my passion for books and other stories in general.

 Advice from a newbie